speedment/speedment-doc/pages/maven.md

  Components and {{site.data.javadoc.InjectBundle}}s.

 ### Enable Debug Mode
-If we want to follow more closely what is going on in the Speedment Maven Plugin, we can enable *Debug Mode*.
+If we want to follow more closely what is going on in one or several of the Speedment Maven Plugin Maven  targets, we can enable *Debug Mode*.
 In this mode, information about what classes are being initiated are shown in the standard logger together with other data.
-This makes it easier to trouble shoot problems and can provide valuable information in many cases.
+This makes it easier to trouble-shoot problems and can provide valuable information in many cases.

-Enable debug mode by adding a `<configuration><debug>true</debug></configuration>` element in the POM as described here:
+Enable debug mode by adding a `<debug>true</debug>` element in the POM as described hereunder:

 ``` xml
     <build>